My Kaiser Steel, Plate Fab. Memories.

 In this photo, Richard (Butch) Monk, the builder appears to be operating something on the dash of the sand buggy.
 The ultimate part to this story, is that the wife of a new hire won the sand buggy, and he quit shortly after that, and no one ever saw the car again!

 This photo, is taken at one of Kaiser Steel, Plate Fab's Christmas parties.
 I don't remember any of these guy's names.
 I think that the guy on the left worked in the layout department, and the guy in the center worked in the personal department.
 His wife is on the right.
 Do you know any of the names of these People?

 In this Christmas party photo, There are 2 people that I can definitely recognize.
 The Maintenance Department's Electrical leadman, with the striped shirt, is James (Jim) Harrell.
 To his right, is James's wife, Bobby.
-The man setting in the foreground may be Tom Shifferton, the plant superintendent at the time.
+The man setting in the foreground with his back toward the camera may be Tom Shifferton, the plant superintendent at the time.
 Can you ID anyone else?

 In this Christmas party photo, are 2 people that I have no trouble identifying.
 That's me setting the furthest away from the camera, and my wife (then) Doris.
-I don't remember who the women is in the foreground.
-The Year, maybe 1970?
+The girl in the foreground is Brownie's Daughter.
+The Year, maybe 1969?

 Looking at the cup layout, this photo was taken at the same table as the last photo, just a little closer to the end.
 That's "Browny" Brownlow and his wife in the foreground.
 He was the machinist in our Maintenance shop.

 This may be a Christmas party photo, but it surely was not taken in the main hall.
 This is "Stud" and his wife, and they are holding their twins.
 "Stud" was a maintenance Mechanic in our Maintenance shop.